Skip to main content

 Common Paymaster: Best for Corporate Groups

-The main advantage of the Common Paymaster is its ability to streamline payroll processing and reduce the administrative burden associated with managing multiple payrolls for employees who work for more than one company in the group.
+The main advantage of the common paymaster setup is its ability to streamline payroll processing and reduce the administrative burden associated with managing multiple payrolls for employees who work for more than one company in the group.

 This arrangement is most beneficial for larger corporate entities with established HR departments capable of handling the broader spectrum of HR responsibilities.
-The Common Paymaster system simplifies the payroll aspect, particularly regarding tax liabilities and reporting, but assumes that the company has the resources to manage other HR functions internally.
 It's an efficient solution for managing payroll complexities in a multi-entity corporate environment but does not provide the comprehensive HR support that a smaller business might need.

 5: Control and Flexibility: How Do They Hold Up